CloudBedrock/cribops-docs/README.md

 - Verify AWS service limits and quotas
 - Check certificate validation status in ACM console

+**Infrastructure Update Issues:**
+- **Change Set Failures**: Use `cribops-cli aws update --help` to verify parameter syntax
+- **No Changes Detected**: Template may not support the parameter - ensure you're using the latest CLI version
+- **Update Timeout**: Large RDS instance changes can take 15-20 minutes, especially for HA mode
+- **Stack in UPDATE_ROLLBACK_COMPLETE**: Stack is in rollback state from previous failed update - updates should still work
+- **Permission Errors**: Ensure your AWS credentials have CloudFormation and RDS permissions
+- **Version Compatibility**: Updates require templates generated with CLI v3.8.6+ for dynamic parameter support

 ### Local Development Issues

 **Database Connection Issues:**